Both chukka boots and Chelsea boots are solid year-round styles, but what’s the big difference?

-We wouldn’t wear the chunkier English style with a suit, but the slimmer Euro style is an elegant and fashionable way to stand out while suiting up.
+I wouldn’t wear the chunkier English style with a suit, but the slimmer Euro style is an elegant and fashionable way to stand out while suiting up.

 The traditional Chelsea boot has a leather sole, but there are more and more fantastic options that feature a rubber sole.